BeeChains/innerinetcompany/index.md

 # - Is "I" the Spirit embedded within by Source?
 # - Is "I" Knowing Awareness, the Knower of the Knowledge that is Known Itself?
 # - Is "I" not the only part of you that can claim to KNOW? (ex.
 I Know)
+# - Is "I" not the Knowing Presence of our Being and the Only continuous experience?

 ["I!
 Who am I?